windkh/node-red-contrib-telegrambot/SOCKS5.md

 #### 8. Enter user name and password in your node-red telegram bot configuration and you are done.
 <img src="images/TelegramBotSocks5Docker8.png" title="Enter user name and password if required." width="600" />
-Sometimes reconfiguring the socks5 configuration does not work with redeploy.
-In this case restart your node-red instance.

 #### 9. When the node shows status "Connected" then everything should work as expected..